tewarid/tewarid.github.io/_posts/2018/2018-02-05-windows-1252-charset-codes.md

 gsed -i "s/\x94/'/g" file
 ```

-This replaces all occurences of character with code 0x94 with a quote. `gsed` is GNU sed on MacOS. `-i` does in place update to the file.
+This replaces all occurences of character with code 0x94 with a quote. `gsed` is GNU sed on macOS. `-i` does in place update to the file.